sotlampr/universal-joy/README.md

 ```

 ## Dataset splits

+We also provide the balanced dataset split we have adopted in the paper.

 ### Small (2,947 instances per language)

 | language     |   en |   es |   pt |   tl |   zh |